antmicro/kenning-pipeline-manager/docs/source/specification-format.md

   Default value is `curved`
 * `hideHud` - boolean value determining whether UI elements should be hidden.
 Components affected by this flag are: popup notifications, navigation bar and terminal window.
   Default value is `false`
-* `optionalInterfaceTypes` - types of interfaces that can be ignored using settings.
+* `layers` - layers specyfing groups of interfaces and nodes that can be ignored using settings.
+  The entries are of type [Layer](#layers).
   Default values is an empty array.

 An example: